Resources for Writers and Aspiring Authors

 I don’t know a lot of self published authors who managed to pull off hitting the #1 Bestselling spot in such a competitive category like “Christian Fiction” with their debut book, but I did it because of how much I planned ahead, and because I did loads of research.
 If you’re willing to do the work, you can do it, too.
 And that’s why I’m offering this page as a resource.
 So you can follow the steps I had success with (and avoid the ones that turned out to be a mistake for me) and write and publish a great book.

 This list will get updated as I learn new things, so check back for new topics.
 The topics without links are ones I haven’t added to yet, but plan to.

 Subscribe to my Emails to get new updates sent right to your inbox.

-I don’t charge anything for this information but if you want to return the favour, you’re welcome to buy one of my books and leave a review on Amazon–that’s the best way you can support any author (you’ll learn that soon.)
+I don’t charge anything for this information but if you want to return the favour, you’re welcome to buy one of my books and leave a review on Amazon–that’s the best way you can support any author.

 First General Things You Should Know